 Even if you believe the game to be improper and have a potentially legitimate claim for a regulator to investigate, a chargeback isn’t a solution for your dispute.

-The regulator of gambling in your state must investigate the alleged game malfunction.
-If the regulator finds the game to be faulty, you could receive a refund.
+The gambling regulator in your state must investigate the alleged game malfunction.
+If the regulator finds the game faulty, you may receive a refund.

 But you can’t take matters into your own hands and recoup your losses through a chargeback.